insolar/insolar/insolar-scripts/README.md

-# how to start launchnet, bench and monitor
+# how to start launchnet and monitor

 ## run